roman-milk/roman-milk.github.io/out-of-your-systems.md

  "Oh my God, Daddy.
 OH MY GOD!" she squealed, her cunt convulsing in pleasure.
 Her pussy was loving this.
 I was shocked that a girl her age, with her thin, lithe body and extra-tight pussy, could take so much dick.
 But she could.
 Her pussy was stretched to the max around me, clinging to my cock, but she was taking it, taking it deep and eager for more.
 I kept pushing, bottoming out at about nine inches in her tight little cunt.
 I let out a sigh.

  "Holy shit!"
 I gasped out, impressed that my daughter could take so much of my cock.
 I looked down at her, expecting to see her face to be a mask of pleasure, but what I saw was a look of determination.
 She gripped my ass and pulled me in roughly, forcing that last inch inside of her, my balls slapping against her ass.
 "UUUGGGGHHH!"
 I grunted.
-Report_Story #6